Bangladeshi Wedding Traditions

 Music That Moves Generations

 The musical landscape has expanded dramatically.
-Professional bands now charge BDT 50,000-300,000 to blend traditional songs with Bollywood hits and English pop.
+Professional bands now blend traditional songs with Bollywood hits and English pop.
 A typical modern reception might feature:

 - Traditional singers for the ceremony portions